Bet on the future: Africa’s online gambling industry

 Gambling operators are subject to a tax of 20% on the gross gaming revenue and are mandated to withhold 15% of players’ winnings.

 With their ever-evolving regulatory landscapes, African gambling markets require potential operators to have a strong understanding of the industry and the trends and specificities of the jurisdiction in which they choose to operate.
 Our jurisdictional advisory services can help you pick the right market for your business needs and acquire all the necessary licenses.

 To meet local players’ preferences and make the most of the possibilities offered by African markets, you can rely on Sportegrator, our fully customisable online sportsbook solution.

-If you want to learn more about the African iGaming markets, join our free webinar “Striking while the iron is hot: how to launch an online gambling project in Africa” on April 13th 2021.
-Sales Manager Nikolaj Plugatar will be happy to provide answers to all your questions on the subject.
+If you want to learn more about the African iGaming markets, watch our free webinar “Striking while the iron is hot: how to launch an online gambling project in Africa”, originally streamed on April 13th, 2021.
+To access it, just click the button below.